2020 Menards.com 200: Background

 Toledo Speedway opened in 1960 and was paved in 1964.
 In 1978 it was sold to Thomas "Sonny" Adams Sr. The speedway was reacquired by ARCA in 1999.
 The track also features the weekly racing divisions of sportsman on the half-mile and Figure 8, factory stock, and four cylinders on a quarter-mile track inside the big track.
 They also have a series of races with outlaw-bodied late models that includes four 100-lap races and ends with Glass City 200.
 The track hosts the “Fastest short track show in the world” which features winged sprints and winged Super Modifieds on the half mile.
 Toledo also used to host a 200-lap late model race until its sale to ARCA in 1999.

 Toledo is known for the foam blocks that line the race track, different than the concrete walls that line many short tracks throughout America.
 The crumbling walls can make track cleanup a tedious task for workers.

 Entry list

 Practice

 The only 45-minute practice session was held on Friday, July 31.
 Sam Mayer of GMS Racing would set the fastest time in the session, with a lap of 16.181 and an average speed of 111.242 mph.

 Qualifying

-Qualifying was held on Friday, July 31, at 6:30 PM EST. Qualifying was a single car, two lap system where the first lap would determine the starting the starting position for Friday's race, and the second lap would determine the starting the starting position for Saturday's race.
+Qualifying was held on Friday, July 31, at 6:30 PM EST. Qualifying was a single car, two lap system where the first lap would determine the starting position for Friday's race, and the second lap would determine the starting position for Saturday's race.

 Chandler Smith of Venturini Motorsports would win the pole, setting a time of 15.999 and an average speed of 112.507 mph.